History of journalism: 1632 to 1815

 The first newspaper in France, the Gazette de France, was established in 1632 by the king's physician Theophrastus Renaudot (1586–1653), with the patronage of Louis XIII.
 All newspapers were subject to prepublication censorship, and served as instruments of propaganda for the monarchy.

 Under the ancien regime, the most prominent magazines were Mercure de France, Journal des sçavans, founded in 1665 for scientists, and Gazette de France, founded in 1631.
 Jean Loret was one of France's first journalists.
 He disseminated the weekly news of music, dance and Parisian society from 1650 until 1665 in verse, in what he called a gazette burlesque, assembled in three volumes of La Muse Historique (1650, 1660, 1665).
-The French press lagged a generation behind the British, for they catered to the needs the aristocracy, while the newer British counterparts were oriented toward the middle and working classes.
+The French press lagged a generation behind the British, for they catered to the needs of the aristocracy, while the newer British counterparts were oriented toward the middle and working classes.

 Periodicals were censored by the central government in Paris.
 They were not totally quiescent politically—often they criticized Church abuses and bureaucratic ineptitude.
 They supported the monarchy and they played at most a small role in stimulating the revolution.
 During the Revolution new periodicals played central roles as propaganda organs for various factions.
 Jean-Paul Marat (1743–1793) was the most prominent editor.
 His L'Ami du peuple advocated vigorously for the rights of the lower classes against the enemies of the people Marat hated; it closed when he was assassinated.
 After 1800 Napoleon reimposed strict censorship.